-Define maximum car parking standards for both new residential and, where appropriate, non-residential developments across the borough, with geographically tapered maxima for residential developments reflecting their location e.g. suburban edge/village/rural locations, suburban locations, edge of centre locations, and town centre locations.
+- Define maximum car parking standards for both new residential and, where appropriate, non-residential developments across the borough, with geographically tapered maxima for residential developments reflecting their location e.g. suburban edge/village/rural locations, suburban locations, edge of centre locations, and town centre locations. - It would be proposed to set standards for minimum provision of cycle parking and electric vehicle charging facilities as per the preferred policy option.